EthanDann/Active-Directory-Project/README.md

 source = XmlWinEventLog:Microsoft-Windows-Sysmon/Operational
 ```
-- Change the SplunkForwarder service to login as the system account in the Services application and restarted the service
-- Go to the splunk:8000 web ui and created an index named 'endpoint' per the inputs.conf file
+- Go to the splunk:8000 web ui and create an index named 'endpoint' per the inputs.conf file
+    - Settings, then 'Indexes', click 'New Index' and add 'endpoint'
-- Added a new receiving port of 9997 on the splunk web ui to receive data
+- Add a new receiving port of 9997 on the splunk web ui to receive data
+    - Settings, 'Forwarding and receiving', 'Configure receiving', click 'New Receiving Port' and add port 9997
+- Go to 'Search and Reporting' under Apps, and check to see if events are being forwarded by typing 'index=endpoint'

 ### Troubleshooting Splunk Forwarder

 - Check to see if any data was being received on the 'endpoint' indexer
-  - Verify all configuration files were correct
+  - Verify all configuration files are correct
   - Create an outbound rule on the firewall to allow connections through port 9997
   - Splunk Web should now be receiving data on the 'endpoint' indexer